CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

   This method is used to display configuration.
 It is equivalent to the `nv show` commands.
 - POST

   This method is used to set configuration.
+It is equivalent to the `nv set` commands.
 - PATCH

   This method is used to replace or unset configuration.
+It is equivalent to the `nv set` and `nv unset` commands.
   To change configuration settings with the REST API, you can either perform:
   - A root patch, where you run the NVUE PATCH API on the root node of the schema so that a single PATCH operation can change one, some, or the entire configuration in a single payload.
 The payload of the PATCH method must be aware of the entire NVUE object model schema because you make the configuration changes relative to the root node `/nvue_v1`.
   - A targeted configuration patch, where you run a specific NVUE REST API, targeted at a particular OpenAPI end-point URI, to make a configuration change.
 Based on the NVUE schema definition, you need to direct the PATCH REST API request at a particular endpoint (for example, `/nvue_v1/vrf/{vrf-id}/router/bgp`) and provide the payload that conforms to the schema.
 With a targeted configuration patch, you can control individual resources.